algosup/2024-2025-project-3-quickest-path-team-2/documents/management/documents/code_of_conduct.md

 ### Escalation to Leadership

-- In the unfortunate event of a third violation, **the matter will be escalated to the director, and further actions will be at his discretion.**
+- In the unfortunate event of a third violation, **the matter will be escalated to the director, and further actions will be at their discretion.**